 via Wikimedia Commons

-We are also completely accepting of technology because it is viewed as an advantage.
-The biggest advantage technology has to offer us, are some of the things we inherently lack, or are not very adept at working out.
-One thing we struggle with, is nature's complexity.
-It is difficult for us to imagine exponential functions as a process.
-Perhaps this is due to our experience of time as a linear event, but exponentials throw us for a loop.
+We are also completely accepting of technology that we consume without question, mainly because it is viewed as an advantage.
+In science, the advantage technology offers, are things we inherently lack, or are not very adept at working out.
+We struggle with nature's complexity because it is difficult for us to imagine exponential functions as a process.
+Perhaps this is due to our perception of time as a linear event, but exponentials throw us for a loop.

 |Gold Cortex II|